 (1) A QSE may submit Controllable Load Resource-specific Real-Time Market (RTM) Energy Bids by the end of the Adjustment Period on behalf of a Load Serving Entity (LSE) representing a Controllable Load Resource.

-(2) An RTM Energy Bid represents the willingness to buy energy at or below a certain price, not to exceed the System-Wide Offer Cap (SWCAP), for the Demand response capability of a Controllable Load Resource in the RTM.
+(2) An RTM Energy Bid represents the willingness to buy energy at or below a certain price, not to exceed the Real-Time System-Wide Offer Cap (RTSWCAP), for the Demand response capability of a Controllable Load Resource in the RTM.